santanamartinir/utn-clouddb/README.md

 - Generating Zipf-distributed data.
 - Partitioning data into files for distributed processing.
+- Implementing the flow join algorithm.
-- Implementing and testing join algorithms (e.g., hash join, inner join).
+- Implementing the hash join algorithm to compare.
 - Evaluating data structures for tracking heavy hitters using the Space-Saving algorithm.

 ## Prerequisites
-- C++ compiler with C++17 support.
+C++ compiler with C++17 support.

 ## Run
 ### Generate and partition data